Carlo Cafiero: Conversion to anarchism

 In order to strengthen the Italian position against the General Council, Cafiero resolved to unify the different sections of the IWA in Italy into a single national federation.
 Following Cafiero's lead, the Fascio Operaio convened a conference in Rimini, setting it for August 1872.
 Together with Giuseppe Fanelli and Tito Zanardelli, Cafiero attended as a delegate from the Naples section; Cafiero himself was elected as the conference's president.
 With Cafiero at the helm, the conference was predominated by anarchists.
 They voted to cut ties with the Marxist General Council, in defiance of Bakunin's warning against open secession.
-They instead proposed the formation of a separate international organisation for anti-authoritarian socialists, which would later become the Anarchist St. Imier International.
+They instead proposed the formation of a separate international organisation for anti-authoritarian socialists, which would later become the Anti-Authoritarian International.

 Although Marxists would later claim that Bakunin was responsible for the split of the Italian section, anarchists held "the headstrong Cafiero" responsible.
 Historians such as E. H. Carr and George Woodcock concluded that the Italian secession resulted in the weakening of the anarchist voting bloc at the Hague Congress and motivated Marx's denunciations of Bakunin.
 At the Hague Congress, which Cafiero attended as an observer, he rejected appeals by anarchist delegates such as James Guillaume to maintain good relations with the Marxists.
 Marx and Engels themselves used the Congress to consolidate control and expel the anarchists from the IWA.
 Engels went as far as to declare that "an Italian federation of the IWA does not exist."
 The Marxist-led IWA collapsed not long after, as many of its largest sections defected to the anarchists.
 The anarchists themselves convened the St. Imier Congress, which reconstituted the IWA as the Anti-Authoritarian International.
 Cafiero attended the congress, together with Costa, Fanelli, Malatesta and Nabruzzi.
 These Italian delegates went on to form the leadership of the nascent Italian anarchist movement.
 Together they oversaw the rapid growth of the Italian Federation and its development along anarchist lines.
 The government was frightened by its growth and began arresting its leading members, including Cafiero, and shutting down numerous sections throughout Emilia-Romagna.
 In March 1873, members that managed to escape arrest held a secret congress in Bologna, where they adopted the anarchist ideology and federalist structure upheld by the Anti-Authoritarian International and rejected the "dictatorship" of the General Council.
 With evidence provided by Cafiero, the congress also exposed the police spy Carlo Terzaghi and expelled him from the Federation.